 The faculty and the project team from DELTA set out to create a versatile AR experience that could be applied not only in the feed mill, but in many environments and for different purposes the program serves, like NC State Extension courses.

 Lead Interaction Designer/Developer Ben Huckaby began by designing 3D models of feed mill equipment that move and conduct real processes, which he exported into Zappar, an AR platform and creative studio.
 By downloading the mobile app, students can unlock AR experiences on their phones that correspond with a lesson or tour in real time.
-All they need is a Zapcode, an image target and a level surface.
+All they need is a Zapcode, an image target and a level surface (view at the end of the article).
 This approach represents just one of the options that educators have when exploring AR.

 “It is something timely.
 They can be in the feed mill itself,” says Huckaby.